stephanielees/CSL-sales-cluster/README.md

 # CSL_sales_cluster
-WIP: capturing shapelets from a time series dataset, then use them for clustering.
+Capturing shapelets from a time series dataset, then use them for clustering.

-This repository is still in progress...
-I'll update more soon.
+Note: the notebook(s) are run with GPU T4.

 The explanatory video is [here](https://youtu.be/tUw8ZYPHBes)